 Bishopwearmouth was a rather sleepy rural settlement at the time of the Boldon Book (1183) and retained its village-like appearance for centuries.
 You still get that feel today south of Sunderland Minster where the church still overlooks the village green.

 St Michael’s church became the Sunderland Minster in 1998, in keeping with Sunderland’s city status, granted in 1992.
 The minster is now officially ‘The Minster Church of St Michael and All Angels and St Benedict Biscop’.
 Despite its minster status, it is not the oldest or most historically significant church in Sunderland.
 That honour belongs to the 1,300 year old church of St Peter across the river at Monkwearmouth.

-Although parts of the present building can be dated to the 13th century and carved stones of Saxon times have been found, much of the present building owes its origins to a restoration of the 19th century with further work carried out during the 1930s.
+Although parts of the present building can be dated to the thirteenth century and carved stones of Saxon times have been found, much of the present building owes its origins to a restoration of the nineteenth century with further work carried out during the 1930s.

 Considered one of the best parsonages in England, the rectory building was demolished in 1855.
 Its incumbents had included several significant figures.
 Notable Wearmouth rectors went on to become bishops, archbishops and one even became a pope, namely Robert Gebenens, a Wearmouth rector in the 1370s, who became Pope Clement VII during the Great Schism.

 The most notable Wearmouth Rector was however William of Durham (William De Dunelm) who was rector from 1229.
 Making a good living from the Wearmouth rectory lands, William granted, upon his death, a bequest for the founding of a college.
 That college was none other than University College at Oxford, the first college of one of the most esteemed educational establishments in the world.

 Industry gradually colonised the rural ‘Rectory Park’ lands during the nineteenth century and a significant part of the park was home to Vaux Breweries (founded 1837) that stood here from 1875 up until closure in 1999.
 Lately, the site has become a focus for major redevelopment and includes Sunderland’s new City Hall.

 High Street and Fawcett Street